kmcho2019/csdl-lab-cafe-app/docs/ONBOARDING.md

 1. From your member view (`/app`), click **Take one** to simulate grabbing a snack.
 2. Confirm the toast appears and the stock count decrements.
 3. Visit `/app/inventory` and `/app/ledger` to verify the stock movement and ledger entry.
-4. (Optional) Add another admin by repeating the sign-in + promotion steps for a colleague.
+4. (Optional) Add another admin via the **People** page and confirm they can access admin sections.

 ## 5. Prepare for settlements

-Even though the draft/finalize UI is still in progress, you can create the first settlement manually when ready:
+The listing UI exists, but creating/finalising settlements still requires SQL or scripts:
 1. Insert a `Settlement` covering the desired date range.
 2. Update prior consumptions with the `settlementId`.
 3. Insert `SettlementLine` rows with per-member totals (query `Consumption` grouped by `userId`).
 4. Record `Payment` rows as members reimburse the cafe.

-Keep the SQL snippets you write—once the UI lands you can compare behaviour.
+Keep any helper SQL you write; once the settlement workflow ships you can compare results.

 ## 6. Hand-off checklist for new admins

-- Share the `.env` (without production secrets) and GitHub OAuth app instructions.
+- Share the `.env` (without production secrets) and GitHub OAuth instructions.
-- Ensure the new admin’s email/domain is allowlisted and their `User` role is `ADMIN`.
+- Confirm the new admin’s email/domain is allowlisted and their role is `ADMIN` (via **People** or SQL).
 - Review the inventory list and reconcile physical stock before transferring responsibility.
-- Point them to this guide, [ADMIN_GUIDE.md](./ADMIN_GUIDE.md), and [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).
+- Point successors to this guide plus [ADMIN_GUIDE.md](./ADMIN_GUIDE.md) and [TROUBLESHOOTING.md](./TROUBLESHOOTING.md).

 Following these steps guarantees a smooth start for every new caretaker of the lab cafe.